lucky-sideburn/kubeinvaders/README.md

 ![Alt Text](https://github.com/lucky-sideburn/KubeInvaders/blob/master/logo.png)

-### Chaos Engineering Tool for Kubernetes and Openshift
+### Description

-KubeInvaders is a game and it has been written with Defold (https://www.defold.com/).
+KubeInvaders has been written with Defold (https://www.defold.com/).

 Through KubeInvaders you can stress your Openshift cluster in a fun way and check how it is resilient.